 Jo, formerly of Scotland and now living in Australia, is one of the UK’s best endurance runners and stalwart of the GB ultrarunning team.

 2019 Race The Planet Female Champions, Jo is a two-times Scottish Masters Athlete of the Year and 2014 Female Ultrarunner of the Year.

 The GP and former race doctor is a ten-time medallist at the 100km, 50km and Trail World Championships.

 She holds multiple Scottish and British titles, including the UK all-time road and track records for distance covered in 24 hours (247.985km/233km) – equivalent of running six back-to-back marathons.

 Jo also holds the Scottish 12-hour, 24-hour, 100-mile and 200-mile records.

 Sue Pugh is a Physical Training Instructor responsible for training the Royal Air Force PTs to the standard required.
 Away from her day job, Sue loves to race IronMan and is also a Triathlon coach and RAF triathlete (GB Age-Group representative).

 A regular in cycling and triathlon Interservices events for the RAF, Sue raced across Europe in 2015, cycling 3,000 miles in eight days, 20hrs.
 She was Herefordshire Sports Woman of the Year 2015 and was also runner-up to CurraNZ ambassador Lucy Charles in the 220Triathlon Age-Group Athlete of the year.

-Neil has previously undertaken other big challenges, from including skiing across the second-largest icecap in the world across Greenland and Norway in 28 days.
+His days involved up to 11 hours of skiing, taking in 3,000m elevation and pulling a 100kg carbon fibre sled with supplies.
+Neil has previously undertaken other big challenges, from including skiing the second-largest icecap in the world across Greenland and Norway in 28 days.
 He has successfully rowed the Atlantic and climbed many mountains around the world.